Federal Direct Loan Program

 Laws require students to complete the Private Education Loan Applicant Self-Certification Form in order to ensure borrowers understand the risks of private student loans and how to exhaust their federal loan eligibility before borrowing private loans.
 This form is available through the lender's website.
 Students will need to promptly complete and return any disclosures sent to them by their lender.

 Listed below are two application tools that will provide access to multiple lenders.
-Both INvestEd Marketplace and FASTChoice will allow you to compare lenders and rates for possible alternative loans.
+Both INvested Marketplace and FastChoice will allow you to compare lenders and rates for possible alternative loans.
 As a borrower, you have the option to select any lender you choose.
-We recommend that you select a lender included in one of the tools below in order to ensure your loans are processed as quickly and smoothly as possible.
-Please understand that we will process a loan with a lender that is not listed.
-If you have any questions regarding the process used to select the lenders included in the INvestEd Marketplace or in FASTChoice, please contact our office.
+We suggest that you select a lender included in one of the tools below in order to ensure your loans are processed as quickly and smoothly as possible.
+We will process a loan with a lender of your choice, even if they are not included in the two tools below.
+If you have any questions regarding the process used to select the lenders included in the INvested Marketplace or in FastChoice, please contact our office.